JGRennison/OpenTTD-patches/README.md

 * Freight train through load (added in v0.24.0)
   This is an alternative loading mode for freight trains for the case where the train is longer then the platform.

+* Up to 256 NewGRFs in multiplayer (added in v0.25.0)

 * Save/load and savegame format changes
   * Various changes to improve handling of savegames which use features not in trunk.